iron3oxide/flet-mvp-utils/README.md

 ### Model

+The model is supposed to act as the state of your view.
+It should contain everything the view needs to know in order to render/update itself.
+This can be data from a database, an API, a config file or even just another component.

 Your model inherits from `MvpModel`, which is an immutable pydantic BaseModel.
 This means you can write custom validators for each attribute